decent-im/prosody-modules/mod_pubsub_post/README.markdown

 ## Data mappings

-The datamapper library added in trunk allows posting JSON and having it converted to XML based on a special JSON Schema.
+The datamapper library added in 0.12.0 allows posting JSON and having it converted to XML based on a special JSON Schema.

 ``` json